Cruising Log 2010

 June 26th 2010

 Up at 8.30; Meg walked the dog and got some eggs from Arm Farm.
 I went to Tesco for some last-minute items for the food store.
 After breakfast we did a bit of planning about the changes we have in mind for the interior of Tambourine; new cupboards, shelves and suchlike.
 Finally set off from Blisworth and 11.30am.
 A pleasant run in hot sunshine but rather slow going, finally hauled into the moorings at Stowe Hill at 2.15pm.
 A bar snack in the Narrowboat Inn and then back for a leisurely afternoon.
 Malcolm and Susie arrived at around 5pm, we had a mug of tea then showered, changed and wandered up to the pub for a very pleasant supper.
 Home for a nightcap and bed at 11.30.
-A most pleasant day
+A delightful day

 2 3/4 hours